 The first thing you should do is check to make sure your A/C is in good working order.
-If the A/C is blowing more warmer air than usual, it should be checked.
+If the A/C is blowing warmer air than usual, it should be checked.
 It’s imperative that your vehicle has enough refrigerant and that there are no leaks in the system.
 Be sure to inspect your A/C system so you won’t be stuck in a heatwave with a broken air conditioning system.

 Top Up The Coolant

 During the summer months, your vehicle's engine is already hot, which results in the coolant having to work extra hard to ensure that the vehicle doesn’t overheat.
 Be sure that your vehicle’s coolant system is properly checked out and flushed out if necessary.
 Do not open the radiator cap if the vehicle is still hot.
-You should wait at least an hour after the vehicle has stop before attempting to open the cap.
+You should wait at least an hour after the vehicle has stopped before attempting to open the cap.

 Protecting Your Car From the Heat

-Most don’t realize that your vehicle’s upholstery, dashboards and steering wheels can start to deteriorate if exposed to too much sunlight and heat on a regular basis.
+Most don’t realize that your vehicle’s upholstery, dashboards, and steering wheels can start to deteriorate if exposed to too much sunlight and heat on a regular basis.
 There are many products that can provide a protective layer to vinyl or leather surfaces.
 Keeping your vehicle shiny and clean during the summer months will reflect more of the sun’s rays away from your vehicle, while a dirty vehicle will absorb more heat.
-By adding a coat of wax to your vehicle when you wash it, will also help to protect your vehicle’s paint from the extreme heat.
+By adding a coat of wax to your vehicle when you wash it, will also help to protect your vehicle’s paint from extreme heat.

 Park in the shade

 During the hot summer months, consider parking your vehicle in a location that can provide lots of shade, so their vehicle will not be exposed to the sun as much.
-Alternatively, as many neighbourhoods do not have large trees to provide shade to your vehicle, try to find a street where shade is provided by buildings.
-A windshield sun shade should also be used, as it can help reduce the heat in your vehicle.
+Alternatively, as many neighborhoods do not have large trees to provide shade to your vehicle, try to find a street where shade is provided by buildings.
+A windshield sunshade should also be used, as it can help reduce the heat in your vehicle.
 Parking in the shade will not only protect your vehicle from the sun’s rays, but it will also make it more tolerable to enter your vehicle on those sizzling summer days.

 Open Your Vehicle’s Windows

-Be sure not leave your children or pets inside a parked car during the hot summer months.
+Be sure not to leave your children or pets inside a parked car during the hot summer months.
 If the windows are closed, the temperature can rise dramatically in a short period of time, which almost acts like an oven - making it very dangerous to those in the vehicle.
 If you do need to leave passengers in the vehicle, be sure to open up windows all the way.